 Selecting Your Targets

-Using this automated Port Scan you are able to scan a single IP address 192.123.x.x, a hostname scanme.nmap.org or a range of IP addresses 192.168.0.0/24.
+With this automated Port Scan, you can scan an single IP address 192.123.x.x, a hostname scanme.nmap.org or a range of IP addresses 192.168.0.0/24.
 It is also possible to schedule a list of targets in one hit using the bulk add option as noted below.

 If you wish to target a range of IP addresses you may use the format 192.168.1.1-50 or in CIDR 192.168.1.0/24.
 This can be up to a full /24 net block.
 254 IP addresses are the maximum amount that can be scanned on one scan profile.